janhove/janhove.github.io/_posts/2018-04-25-graphical-model-checking.md

-In the following, I'll outline the assumptions of the simple linear regression and how they can be checked visually without succumbing to paranoia. $t$-tests, ANOVA and ANCOVA all make essentially the same assumptions.
+In the following, I'll outline the assumptions of the simple linear regression and how they can be checked visually without succumbing to paranoia. _t_-tests, ANOVA and ANCOVA all make essentially the same assumptions.
 These assumptions can be checked in the same way as illustrated below, but doing so requires that they are rewritten as regression models.
-For instance, if you want to test whether the mean of a variable called $Y$ varies between group encoded in variable $X$ using a $t$-test, you'd ordinarily do this in R using the following syntax:
+For instance, if you want to test whether the mean of a variable called _Y_ varies between group encoded in variable _X_ using a _t_-test, you'd ordinarily do this in R using the following syntax: